mattst/sublime-single-trailing-new-line/README.md

 The plugin can be run automatically every time a file is saved to ensure that the file is saved with exactly one trailing newline.
 This is disabled by default.
 It can be enabled for either all files or for only files of specific syntaxes.
 To enable it, the settings in the package's settings file must be changed. e.g.

-- Installed using *Package Control* with Sublime Text v3 - *create the file*:
+- Installed using *Package Control* with Sublime Text v3 - *create the following file*:
     - `Packages/User/SingleTrailingNewLine.sublime-settings`

 - Installed using *Package Control* with Sublime Text v2 or manually installed - *edit the existing file*:
     - `Packages/SingleTrailingNewLine/SingleTrailingNewLine.sublime-settings`